datacarpentry/python-ecology-lesson/_episodes/02-starting-with-data.md

 We can automate the process of performing data manipulations in Python.
 It's efficient to spend time building the code to perform these tasks because once it's built, we can use it over and over on different datasets that use a similar format.
-This makes our data manipulation processes easily reproducible.
-We can also easily share our code with colleagues and they can replicate the same analysis starting with the same original data.
+This makes our data manipulation processes reproducible.
+We can also share our code with colleagues and they can replicate the same analysis starting with the same original data.

 ### Starting in the same spot